-&lt;sup>2 Examples of organizations offering threat assessment training and certification programs include: Association of Threat Assessment Professionals (ATAP), National Association for Behavioral Intervention and Threat Assessment (NABITA), Third Degree communications, Crisis Intervention Team (CIT) International, SIGMA Threat Assessment and Management Services, Federal Law Enforcement Training Centers (FLETC), and DHS National Threat Evaluation and Reporting Master Trainer Program (NTER MTP), among others.
-Please note: The preceding list is for informational purposes only and does not constitute an endorsement by DHS.
+Association of Threat Assessment Professionals (ATAP), National Association for Behavioral Intervention and Threat Assessment (NABITA), Third Degree Communications, Crisis Intervention Team (CIT) International, SIGMA Threat Assessment and Management Services, Federal Law Enforcement Training Centers (FLETC), and DHS National Threat Evaluation and Reporting Master Trainer Program (NTER MTP), among others.
+Please note: The preceding list is for informational purposes only and does not

-- terrorism have procedures in place to identify and address multiple forms of risks and threats to members of the household and community. - Demonstrate that policies and procedures define targeted violence and terrorism and that said definitions do not conflict with those of DHS (see Appendix D) - Demonstrate their policies and procedures are proactive in avoiding and mitigating discrimination on the basis of a protected class (e.g., race, ethnicity, national origin) or belief (e.g., ideology, religion), including unconscious bias, and include statements of non-discrimination. - Detail their procedures for the categorization, response, and escalation of cases.
-This includes policies and procedures for screening potential clients to ensure they are appropriate for the expertise and services of the organization. - Demonstrate the Duty to Warn, Duty to Protect, and Mandated Reporting policies that they have in place. - Demonstrate their procedures for referral to appropriate resources where escalation is not warranted. - Demonstrate robust privacy, confidentiality, records management, data protection, and nondiscrimination policies, which include audit/accountability mechanisms. - Implement procedures for information sharing with outside agencies, transferring active cases to outside agencies, and making cases dormant.
+- Policies and procedures are proactive in avoiding and mitigating discrimination on a protected basis (e.g., race, ethnicity, national origin or religion), including unconscious bias, and include statements of non-discrimination. - Procedures are detailed for the categorization, response, and escalation of cases.
+This includes policies and procedures for screening potential clients to ensure they are appropriate for the expertise and services of the organization. - Duty to Warn, Duty to Protect, and Mandated Reporting policies are in place. - Procedures are in place for referral to appropriate resources where escalation is not warranted. - Robust privacy, confidentiality, records management, data protection, and nondiscrimination policies, which include audit/accountability mechanisms, are in place. - Procedures are implemented for information sharing with outside agencies, transferring active cases to outside agencies, and making cases dormant.